Austin Truck Accident Attorneys

 - Failing to properly attach the trailer to the tractor

 - Speeding or driving too fast for conditions

 - Use of alcohol or of drugs, whether illegal, prescription, or over-the-counter

-- Driving while fatigued from driving too many hours without rest, which is in violation of federal law
+- Driving too many hours without rest (in violation of federal law)

 - Missing required maintenance and inspections

-- Backing, passing, or changing lanes and without checking blind spots
+- Backing up, passing, or changing lanes and without checking blind spots

 - Ignoring traffic regulations, signage, and signals

 Injuries Commonly Caused by Truck Wrecks